Second moment of the light-cone Siegel transform and applications: Introduction

 Following this renewed interest in moment formulas for the Siegel transform, in \cite{KelmerYu2021} it was observed that the Siegel transform can be seen as an incomplete Eisenstein series, and one can use the spectral theory of Eisenstein series to give an alternative proof of the second moment formula.
 The advantage of this viewpoint is that it opens the way to prove similar moment formulas when the homogenous space $\SL_n(\Z)\bk \SL_n(\R)$ is replaced by other homogenous spaces.
 To showcase this approach in \cite{KelmerYu2021} the authors proved a new second moment formula for Siegel transforms restricted to the space of symplectic lattices $\Sp_{2n}(\Z)\bk \Sp_{2n}(\R)$.
 More recently, using this spectral approach, together with Ghosh \cite{GhoshKelmerYu2022} we proved a new second moment formula for Siegel transforms defined on a certain congruence cover of the space of lattices.
 We mention that in all these new moment formulas, the Siegel transforms under consideration are all defined such that they take a function on the Euclidean space to a function on the corresponding homogeneous space.
-In this paper we apply this spectral approach to study a new type of Siegel transform where the Euclidean space is replaced by the light cone of a quadratic form.
+In this paper we apply this spectral approach to study a new type of Siegel transform where the Euclidean space is replaced by the light cone of a quadratic form. \comm{Below we prove first and second moment formulas for this Siegel transform and use these moment formulas to prove some new results on intrinsic Diophantine approximation on ellipsoids as well on the value distribution of random linear and quadratic forms on the light cone.}